sumeetghumare4/k8s-configmaps-secrets/README.md

 > 🔒 Secrets are stored encoded and should never appear in Git history.

+## For to practise I have used dummy credentials -> If you tried to encode you will get lo**pop

 ### 📦 Volume mount for secrets

 In addition to environment variables, the deployment now demonstrates